donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 <Map {...mapProps} />
 ```

-`link.coords` should be an object of the same structure as `center`, i.e. with `lat` and `lng` keys for the latitude and longitude at which to display the marker.
+link.coords should be an object of the same structure as center, i.e. with lat and lng keys for the latitude and longitude at which to display the marker.

-Note that the `onMount` function must be curried since the `Map` component will itself provide the `map` object on which to apply the `onMount` to the inner function.
+Note that the onMount function must be curried since the Map component will itself provide the map object on which to apply the onMount to the inner function.